 Starting with my personal favourite on the list, Jonathan Heidt effortlessly brings to light the beliefs of ancient systems and puts them under the scrutiny of modern science.
 Heidt conveys his superior knowledge of psychology and neuroscience, and compares it with his understanding of such ancient systems in a witty yet comprehensive way.
 Heidt shows the flaws and misconceptions of various systems and practices — as well as their truths — whilst offering a tangible solution to the many vices and privations which trouble the modern person.

 Who’s it for: Anybody who is chasing their own tale in looking for a source of happiness.
+After all, there is more to life than ______ (fill this in for yourself)!

 2. Civilization and Its Discontents by Sigmund Freud